CLU-UML/MU-Bench/README.md

 | **Celeb Profile**        | Text Generation          | Biography           | Text                  | 183      |
 | **Tiny ImageNet**        | Text-to-Image Generation | General             | Image-Text            | 20K      |

+## Add a new dataset

+If you want to add a new dataset to `mubench`, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfvCNaMy8H0-akM7DT4VoVOxLN_Qtd-wFre-EEYAPiCKC82xA/viewform?usp=header) or concat the authors.

 **Bold** datasets are ones that have never been evaluated in unlearning.